jeffmccune/metamachine.net/README.markdown

 # Overview #

-This is the repository for [Jeff McCune](https://jeffmccune.github.com/)
+This is the source repository for [Jeff McCune](http://www.metamachine.net)'s website.